Humidity For Monstera: 5 Ways To Increase The Moisture

 Trays for Gravel

-It is an excellent way to increase humidity in your house surrounding your plant.
-Here’s how to go about it.
+It is an excellent way to increase humidity in the house surrounding your plant.
+Here’s how to go about it:

 • Fill a clean tray with gravel or stones at least an inch high.

-• Fill the tray with water to at least half the height of the pebbles or gravels.
+• Fill the tray with water to at least half the height of the pebbles or gravel.

 • Place your pot over the gravel, ensuring it doesn’t touch the water directly.